Holiday Email Marketing Playbook

 Ready to give it a go?

 First, sign up for a GetResponse 30-Day Free Trial.
 Then use our web form tool to place an attractive email sign-up form on your website.
 From there, go to Email Creator, grab a holiday email template, and customize your message.
-Complete your campaign with a matching template in Landing Page Creator.
+Complete your campaign with a matching template in Landing Page Creator or Website Builder.
 You’ll be amazed at how quick and easy it is to set up a complete campaign — starting from scratch.